 Learn more about the tale analyses and how we use the Stith Thompson Motif Index here.

-Full bibliographic information is available for each of the source collections and journal articles.
+Full Bibliographic Information - Full bibliographic information for each of the source collections and journal articles.

-Many of the tales been assigned an age appropriate level depending on its contents and language.
-The criteria for assigning "age appropriateness" was based on a judgement made about the appropriateness of each tale for various age groups as influenced by the content and its relationship to violence, explicit sexual references, and language.
+Age Appropriateness - Many of the tales have been assigned an age appropriate level depending on their contents and language.
+The criteria for these recommendations are based on each tale’s relationship to violence, explicit sexual references, and vocabulary.